opendocsg/slw-judgments-backfill/2010_SGCA_44/report.md

 24     In our view, the trial judge placed far too much emphasis and reliance on her impressions about

 the credibility of the witnesses.
-We recently pointed out in _Ng Chee Chuan v Ng Ai Tee (administratrix of the estate of Yap Yoon Moi, deceased)_ [2009] 2 SLR(R) 918 that a court should be slow to place too much reliance on the perceived credibility of witnesses when there are undisputed facts and/or objective evidence from which the court can draw the appropriate inferences (at [16]):
+We recently pointed out in _Ng Chee Chuan v Ng Ai Tee (administratrix of the estate of Yap Yoon Moi, deceased)_ <span class="citation">[2009] 2 SLR(R) 918</span> that a court should be slow to place too much reliance on the perceived credibility of witnesses when there are undisputed facts and/or objective evidence from which the court can draw the appropriate inferences (at [16]):

  While it is no doubt necessary to ascertain the credibility of witnesses in most cases where the oral evidence of the parties conflict, it is not always appropriate to rely primarily on credibility (determined on the basis of inconsistent testimony) as a basis for drawing factual inferences, especially where the events in question have taken place many years ago and there are undisputed objective facts.
 Imperfect memories and uncertain recollections should not necessarily be treated as impinging on the credibility of a witness.
 These are but afflictions which the passage of time will, in varying degrees, bring to bear on all individuals.